Hybrid – How to Hit and Drills to Help

 Divot / Tee Drill:

-1. Sink / Push a tee into the ground.
-Push the tee down until just the top of the tee is sticking out of the ground.
-Almost level with the ground / grass.
+- Sink/Push a tee into the ground.
+Push the tee down until just the top of the tee is sticking out of the field.
+Almost level with the ground/grass.

-3. You should hit the tee first, then the ground in front of the tee (divot).
-The tee should break, and if the ground if firm enough, the tee will actually fly out and go backwards.
+- You should hit the tee first, then the ground in front of the tee (divot).
+The tee should break, and if the field if firm enough, the tee will fly out and go backward.

 Tee / Ball Drill